 7 Distress Ink Techniques

-Today we’re going to play with Distress Ink Techniques!
 Hello!
-Heather from Thicketworks here…and so happy to be sharing some of my go-to methods for creating interesting and easy effects using Distress Inks.
-I didn’t invent any of these fun methods, but I use them all the time, and love them dearly, so it’s only natural to want to share some of the fun and satisfaction with YOU!
+Heather from Thicketworks here and today we’re going to learn some wonderful Distress Ink Techniques!
+I didn’t invent any of these fun methods, but I use them all the time, and love them dearly, so it’s only natural to want to share these fun and satisfactory methods with YOU!

 To help demonstrate the versatility of these techniques, I’ve prepared some graphics to play with.
 Each sheet is designed to print out on an 8.5″ x 11″ sheet of card stock, in Landscape orientation.

 Note: I chose to print mine on a laser printer, to ensure that the ink did not run when exposed to wet media.

 Here’s a list of the source images from The Graphics Fairy:

 Click HERE for the Le Jardin Tag Graphics:

 Click HERE for the Steampunk Tag Graphics:

 - Ranger: Tim Holtz Distress Ink in an array of colors

 - Sizzix: Pocket Envelope Die by Tim Holtz (no longer available)